-Objective: Career Development Awards are intened to encourage the development of individuals with research potential to help them prepare for a career of independent basic and/or clinical investigation in the area of Inflammatory Bowel Disease (IBD).
+Objective: Career Development Awards are mentored awards intended to facilitate the development of individuals with research potential to prepare for a career of independent basic and/or clinical investigation in the area of inflammatory bowel disease (IBD).

 Applicant Eligibility: Individuals who are already well established in the field of IBD research are not considered eligible for this award.
+Applicants should identify a senior investigator to act as a mentor to facilitate the transition to independence.
 At the time of application, applicants must be employed by an institution (public non-profit, private non-profit, or government) engaged in health care and/or health related research within the United States.
 Research is not restricted by citizenship; however, proof of legal work status is required.
 Applicants must hold an MD and/or PhD (or equivalent degree).
-Candidates holding MD degrees must have five years of post-doctoral experience—two years of which must be documented research experience relevant to IBD..
+Candidates holding MD degrees must have five years of experience after receiving their terminal degree—two years of which must be documented research experience relevant to IBD .
 Applicants holding PhDs must have at least two years of documented post-doctoral research relevant to IBD.
-Generally, the candidates must not be in excess of ten years beyond the attainments of the doctoral degree.
+Generally, candidates should not be in excess of ten years beyond the attainment of their doctoral degree.

-Proposal Eligibility: Proposal MUST be relevant to IBD (Crohn's disease and/or ulcerative colitis).
+Proposal Eligibility: Proposal MUST be relevant to IBD (Crohn's disease and/or ulcerative colitis) and must contain a career development plan detailing a training plan, mentorship plan, and describe how receiving this award will facilitate the transition to independence.
 Only one application is allowed per applicant per submission date.
-Simultaneous submission of a Senior Research Award and a Training Award is not permitted.
+Simultaneous submission of a CCFA Senior Research Award and Training Award is not permitted.

 Time Commitment: Awardees must devote a minimum of 80% of his/her professional time directly to the project.